-Game design elements and gamification
+Game design elements

 Let’s first make ourselves familiar with the basic concepts.
 Game design elements refer to experiences characteristic to games.
 These include challenges, rewards, playfulness, comparison, achievements, points, levels, badges etc. Gamification stands for applying these elements in a non-game context such as learning processes, teamwork, or even sorting household waste.